agrc/gis.utah.gov/_posts/2016-05-16-first-quarter-updates-and-beyond.md

 - Incorporation
 - Boundary Data
 ---
-<p>    Catching up and doing the updates for the first quarter or the year these will be from Jan.
-5th til May 13, 2016</p>
+<p>    Catching up and doing the updates for the first quarter or the year 2016.
+The followint list represents all the annexation that came through the Lt.
+Governor's office between the begining of this year and May 13th.
+Any of these documents can be reviewed at http://municert.utah.gov/2016-certifications</p>
-<p>The following are the changes listed by county:<br />
+<p>The following are the changes/annexations listed by County and City:<br />
 Box Elder – Tremont City (2)<br />
 Cache - Logan (2), Providence (3)<br />
 Davis  - Layton<br />